-An infusion nurse specializes in the administration of medications and therapies through intravenous (IV) lines, midline or central lines, or venous access ports.
+An infusion nurse, or IV nurse, specializes in the administration of medications and therapies through intravenous (IV) lines, midline or central lines, or venous access ports.

 Infusion nursing is a flexible career that provides the freedom to work in many different settings with diverse populations.
 An infusion nurse might administer chemotherapy in the hospital or provide specialized nutrition in a patient’s home.
-They may also support and train other nurses in best practices regarding the insertion and management of specialized lines.
+They may also train patients and their caregivers how to properly administer medication through venous catheters utilizing various devices including electronic pumps.